ggerganov/ggerganov.github.io/_posts/2018-04-14-wave-share.markdown

 categories: jekyll update
 ---

 Peer-to-peer file sharing using WebRTC.
-Handshaking is performed through sound - using the devices speakers and microphone.
-No server-side required.
+Signaling is performed through sound.
+No server-side is required.
+Make sure to allow microphone capture on this page.